-It’s hard to think about as a horse owner your own beloved animal as slabs of meat.
+It’s hard to think about as a horse owner – your own

 We contacted a well respected horse advocate who has connections in Canada and asked what horse meat is actually selling for.
 In a nutshell, this is what we learned.